May 20th

 Session Details Arrow Icon

-• Boehringer Ingelheim BioXcellence™ demonstrates how effective collaboration in contract manufacturing can expedite the delivery of innovative medicines
+• Boehringer Ingelheim BioXcellence™ and Sutro Biopharma demonstrate how a purposeful collaboration and partnership through contract manufacturing can expedite the delivery of innovative medicines and enable a new platform for biologics manufacturing

-• The session will highlight the power of collaboration and innovation in the pharmaceutical industryex
+• The session will include dual viewpoints from both CMO and partner and will underscore the transformative power of collaboration and innovation in the biopharmaceutical industry

 10:25 am - 12:05 pm Pre-Arranged One-To-One Meetings Arrow Icon